FenghaoZhu/GMML/README.md

 `net.py`: This file defines and declares the neural networks and their params.

-'TWC_Paper.pdf': This file is the PDF file of the paper.
+`TWC_Paper.pdf`: This file is the PDF file of the paper.

 ## Reference
 Should you find this work beneficial, **kindly grant it a star**!